-Our PBIT Team help lead to positive outcomes for everyone involved
+Our Positive Behaviour Intervention Team help lead to positive outcomes for everyone involved

 “Our skilled and experienced team is committed to the best outcomes for the people we support.
 I’m hugely proud of the work we’re doing and of the achievements of the individuals in our services.”

 I started my career working as a teaching assistant at a residential school for 5 to 11 year olds.
 In 1999 I transferred to adult social care.